mikkolehtisalo/brassfork/README.md

 * SYNs: Detected SYN packages (attempted new TCP connections)
 * FINs: Detected FIN packages (by the initiator)
 * Unfinished: For TCP, SYNs-FINs (rough indication to how many connections have not been closed already/properly)
+* Avg: Average TCP connection duration in milliseconds, for completed connections
-* Bytes: Cumulative counter of bytes transported in IP frames.
+* Bytes: Cumulative counter of bytes transported.
 This is also set as the weight for edges.

 Extra attributes generated for nodes: